 - Where delivery has been less than 75% of the housing requirement, the NPPFs presumption in favour of sustainable development will apply

 The 2021 Housing Delivery Test results were published by the Department for Levelling Up, Housing and Communities (DLUHC) on 14 January 2022.
 The full table of results can be found on the DLUHC website.

 Lewes (outside of the South Downs National Park) has an HDT result of 116%.

 Download action plans

 2018 Housing Delivery Test - Government Revised Figure for Lewes

-In 2018, Lewes District Council issued legal proceedings against MHCLG after it published a Housing Delivery Test (HDT) result of 50% for Lewes.
-MHCLG’s calculation had failed to recognise that the Council has an up-to-date Local Plan (adopted within the last 5 years) and that the Council had subsequently separated its housing requirement figure to exclude the South Downs National Park.
-The Council challenged MHCLG on the published figure highlighting that there were unique circumstances requiring specific attention.
+In 2018, Lewes District Council issued legal proceedings against MHCLG (the former Ministry of Housing, Communities and Local Government) after it published a Housing Delivery Test (HDT) result of 50% for Lewes.
+MHCLG's calculation had failed to recognise that the council has an up-to-date Local Plan (adopted within the last 5 years) and that the council had subsequently separated its housing requirement figure to exclude the South Downs National Park.
+The council challenged MHCLG on the published figure highlighting that there were unique circumstances requiring specific attention.

-MHCLG considered the evidence presented to them by the Council and concluded that the HDT figure should be revised, initially giving the Council 83% but following further discussions gives 86%.
-Both MHCLG letters can be downloaded below.
+MHCLG considered the evidence presented to them by the council and concluded that the HDT figure should be revised, initially giving the council 83% but following further discussions gives 86%.
+You can download both MHCLG letters below.